 Nurseries in Rotterdam

-Expat parents to infants can find a number of childcare facilities and services across all areas and suburbs in Rotterdam.
+Expat parents of infants can find a number of childcare facilities and services across all areas and suburbs in Rotterdam.
 Daycare centres are typically open from 7am to 7pm, and provide food, play activities and care for the youngest infants, while preschools generally take children from ages two to four.

 Additionally, expats can easily find after-school centres for children, join informal playgroups or hire babysitters, nannies or au pairs.